DOAJ/doaj/static_content/apply/content/seal.md

         - Héloïse
         - Diadorim
     - (2) Or stated on the website but not registered.
+7. Copyright and publishing rights
-7. Authors must retain unrestricted copyright and publishing rights.
+    -  Authors must retain unrestricted rights.